WPManageNinja/paymattic-docs/docs/integrations/integrate-google-sheets-in-wordpress-with-paymattic.md

 To get the Access Code from Google, [click here](https://accounts.google.com/o/oauth2/auth?access_type=offline&approval_prompt=force&client_id=157785030834-7bkpc1olhgp9kd683c78dclei5elhoku.apps.googleusercontent.com&redirect_uri=https%3A%2F%2Ffluentforms.com%2Fgapi%2F&response_type=code&scope=https%3A%2F%2Fspreadsheets.google.com%2Ffeeds%2F), and select the Google Account under which your desired **Google Sheet** exists.

+>[!Note]
-Don’t worry if you see the FluentForms logo on this page.
+>Don’t worry if you see the FluentForms logo on this page.
 We are temporarily collaborating with the Fluent Forms app to verify your Google Account.
 Rest, we ensure that your integration functions will not be affected by this.

 ![](/images/integrations/integrate-google-sheets-in-wordpress-with-paymattic/Choosing-google-account.webp)

 Once you choose the desired Google Account, it will take you to the **Paymattic Server** and generate an **Access Code**.
 Copy the access code by clicking on the **Copy** button.
+>[!Note]

-Ignore the Instruction screenshot attached to this page, and follow the below steps to know where to paste the copied access code.
+>Ignore the Instruction screenshot attached to this page, and follow the below steps to know where to paste the copied access code.

 ![](/images/integrations/integrate-google-sheets-in-wordpress-with-paymattic/Copy-Access-Code.webp)